 Following are some dogs breeds that have a coat that can be morphed into dreadlocks.

-- Poodles.
+- 4) The Poodle.
 This breed’s naturally curly locks lend themselves to become corded if the hairs are coarse enough, but owners must patiently work on cording the coat themselves.
 This can be a painstakingly slow process, but the effort is surely rewarded in the show ring as poodles may look amazing when sporting a corded coat.

 - American Kennel Club, Puli breed standard, retrieved from the web on July 14th, 2016